aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/filters-and-gradients/_index.md

 ```
 ![The result of the lighting effect applying to four red circles](light_effect.png#center)

-In this example, four filters are applied to create the effect:
+In this example, four SVG filters are applied to create the effect:
 1. `<feGaussianBlur>` takes input `SourceAlpha`, which is the alpha channel of the source image.
 The result is stored in a temporary buffer named `"blur"`.

 2. Lighting is done with the `<feSpecularLighting>` and `<fePointLighting>`  filter effects.